Distributions In, Distributions Out: The Case for Soft-Label Training: Introduction

 \section{Introduction}

 Human judgment varies across many prediction tasks.
 What one annotator considers a polite request, another may find neutral.
 An ambiguous animal photo might reasonably be labeled as either a cat or dog.
-This variation isn't noise—it reflects genuine differences in how people perceive and categorize the world.
-For AI systems deployed in human contexts, alignment with this variation matters: a model that claims certainty on fundamentally ambiguous cases misrepresents reality.
-When five annotators label an image as [cat: 3, dog: 2], the default practice in machine learning is to collapse this distribution into a single ``correct'' answer (e.g., via majority vote).
-We argue this is epistemically wrong: the distribution itself represents the ground truth when genuine ambiguity exists.
-Collapsing annotations destroys information about inherent uncertainty, forcing models to express false confidence on fundamentally ambiguous samples.
+This variation isn't noise: it reflects genuine differences in how people perceive and categorize the world.
+For AI systems deployed in human contexts, alignment with this variation matters.
+Namely, a model that claims certainty on fundamentally ambiguous cases misrepresents reality.
+When annotators have subjectively varied annotations on a data sample (Figure~\ref{fig:model_comparison}), standard data pipelines collapse this distribution into a single hard label, e.g., via majority vote, before training.
+While neural networks inherently model predictions as probability distributions over classes ($P(Y|X=x)$), their target data is paradoxically reduced to a point estimate.
+We argue this disconnect flattens human diversity.
+In other words, when genuine ambiguity exists, the target data representation should match the probabilistic modeling.
+Collapsing annotations destroys information about human label variation, forcing models to express false confidence on fundamentally ambiguous samples.